khotshreyash7887/Shreyash_Resume/README.md

 # Shreyash_Resume
-developed Resume only using HTML for the practise purpose and the assignment given by cuvette
+Developed Resume only using HTML for the practise purpose and the assignment given by cuvette Author : Shreyash Khot